Machine tool: Nomenclature and key concepts, interrelated

 The narrowest colloquial sense of the term reserves it only for machines that perform metal cutting—in other words, the many kinds of conventional machining and grinding.
 These processes are a type of deformation that produces swarf.
 However, economists use a slightly broader sense that also includes metal deformation of other types that squeeze the metal into shape without cutting off swarf, such as rolling, stamping with dies, shearing, swaging, riveting, and others.
 Thus presses are usually included in the economic definition of machine tools.
 For example, this is the breadth of definition used by Max Holland in his history of Burgmaster and Houdaille, which is also a history of the machine tool industry in general from the 1940s through the 1980s; he was reflecting the sense of the term used by Houdaille itself and other firms in the industry.
 Many reports on machine tool export and import and similar economic topics use this broader definition.

 The colloquial sense implying conventional metal cutting is also growing obsolete because of changing technology over the decades.
 The many more recently developed processes labeled "machining", such as electrical discharge machining, electrochemical machining, electron beam machining, photochemical machining, and ultrasonic machining, or even plasma cutting and water jet cutting, are often performed by machines that could most logically be called machine tools.
 In addition, some of the newly developed additive manufacturing processes, which are not about cutting away material but rather about adding it, are done by machines that are likely to end up labeled, in some cases, as machine tools.
 In fact, machine tool builders are already developing machines that include both subtractive and additive manufacturing in one work envelope, and retrofits of existing machines are underway.

+In modern precision engineering, the accuracy of machine tool components is often maintained through the use of a Hirth joint.
+This coupling is the industry standard for high-accuracy positioning in components such as CNC rotary tables and tool turrets.
+Its straight-tooth geometry provides maximum static stiffness and positional repeatability, ensuring that the machine maintains micron-level alignment while resisting heavy cutting forces during the machining process.